 Both of these viruses attack and weaken a cat’s immune system leaving them unable to fight other infections.
 FeLV is the number one viral infectious disease killer of cats.
 The disease is spread from cat to cat through bites, mutual grooming, and sharing food or water dishes and litterboxes.
 Kittens can also contract the virus from their mothers.
 FIV affects approximately 1-3% of cats in the U.S. It is spread primarily through bite wounds.
 There is no cure for FeLV or FIV.
 We highly recommend testing every kitten and adult cats before introducing them to the household.
 FeLV/FIV tests are also recommended for cats that have a history of bite wounds, might be feeling ill, or have not had a test in recent years.

 We have the ability to see what is happening inside your pet by using our on-site X-ray machine.
-At Gamble Pet Clinic we have the ability to take high quality radiographs which aid our veterinarians in diagnosing medical problems with patients.
+At Gamble Pet Clinic we have the ability to take high quality, digital radiographs which aid our veterinarians in diagnosing medical problems with patients.
 By utililzing digital radiography, we are able to quickly perform radiographs which means less time for a pet to become anxious or scared.
 The images are high quality and able to be enhanced with the touch of a button.
 We can easily share images with other veterinarians if they are needed or a referral or to be reviewed by a Board Certified Radiologist.